dchassaing/myrecipebook/README.md

 # myrecipebook
-This is a website where I will store my recipes
+This is a website where I will store and organize my recipes